 In other words, top off more often to prolong the battery life of your electronics, and stop letting your phone or laptop die every day.
 C|net Advice

 #7 Why should I ride electric bikes?Electric bikes are many things to many people, some use them as a vital tool for commuting, saving fuel, cutting transport costs and time.
-Whilst some people enjoy recreational rides, where you can go out traveling all day without the aggravation of steep hills.
+Whilst some people enjoy recreational rides, where you can go out travelling all day without the aggravation of steep hills.
 On the other extreme we have hardcore mountain bikers using an electric bike to beat up lifts.
 Of course whatever you ride up you get to hurtle back down.
 Generally you can get a lot more use in a day and cover more ground on an electric bike.
 Remember with an eBike you get to do everything you are doing already but - Longer, harder & faster.

 #8 Does it matter if the electronics get wet?Generally speaking the electronic items on all of our electric bikes are sealed units, from the motor to battery to head unit.
 They are all weatherproof and have been designed for all purpose use i.e mountain biking, where occasionally there are deep puddles.
 Your eBike is expected to be able to handle this without any issues.
 If possible, try not to completely submerge your eBike.
 If you fall into a lake for example, make sure the bike is recovered quickly, along with yourself.
 Allow the bike to dry off before turning back on and returning to the trail.